B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

     --output-missing            (Optional) Create a Fasta file with coding sequences classified as NIPH, NIPHEM, ASM, ALM, PLOT3, PLOT5 and LOTSC (default: False).

+    --output-novel              (Optional) Create Fasta file with the novel alleles inferred during the allele calling.
+The sequence headers include the locus and allele identifiers attributed by chewBBACA based on the allele calling results (default: False).

     --no-cleanup                (Optional) If provided, intermediate files generated during process execution are not removed at the end (default: False).